 Course Coordinator: Dr Chris SmithDr.
 Chris Smith

 Chris started his working life as a clinical psychologist in the psychiatric unit of a general hospital.
 After several years he moved into the business sector and, via a corporate HR role, occupied a number of general management/CEO positions across a variety of industries in Australia and the UK.
 In the mid-90s he left the business world for the academic one and joined Warwick Business School (UK) where he is currently an Associate Fellow of the Marketing and Strategic Management Group.
 In 2002 he moved to South Australia and became a full-time faculty member of the University of Adelaide Business School.
 He teaches on MBA and executive education programmes across a variety of international settings.

-Course Learning OutcomesOn successful completion of the course will be able to:
+Course Learning OutcomesOn successful completion of the course, students will be able to:

-- Students will be introduced to a systems view of organisational dynamics and will explore the implications of a systems perspective for the role and challenges of management
+- Explain the implications of a systems perspective for the role and challenges of managing people in organisations

 University Graduate Attributes